 Trump is not your problem, nor your solution.
 Neither is Biden or anyone else.

-Much like George Floyd, my redeemer died an unjust death as an innocent man.
+Our redeemer died an unjust death as an innocent man.

-My redeemer is concerned with injustice because He himself was victim of it.
+Our redeemer is concerned with injustice because He himself was victim of it.
 But the victory came, the hope came, when he conquered the grave and offered true life to all who would seek it.
 In this, we find the solution to our problems.
 We find the grace and peace and hope to carry us forward.

 Martin Luther King knew this, and his actions reflected it.